-Participants will not only recieve an exclusive training but also be invited to join us for an on-site visit of the Jelgava electrical and thermal power plant connected to the cities district heating network and the first large-scale biomass CHP unit in Latvia!
+Participants not only took part in an exclusive training but were also be invited to join us for an on-site visit of the Jelgava electrical and thermal power plant connected to the cities district heating network and the first large-scale biomass CHP unit in Latvia!

 This event gathered cities and organisations aiming to make integrated heating and cooling systems part of the backbone of a local, open and affordable energy transition, using state-of-the-art planning tools, solutions and insights such as the THERMOS tool.

 - Carsten Rothballer, ICLEI - Local Governments for Sustainability

 - Christian Nussmueller, City of Graz, Austria